-Mastering Search Engine Optimization (SEO) is necessary for your business because it helps you rank higher on search engines, such as Google.
+Mastering SEO is necessary for your photography business because it helps you rank higher on search engines, such as Google.
 Including popular keywords that your target audience searches for can help your content appear in front of them, meaning they will be more likely to see what you have to offer.
 When you know exactly what keywords attract your ideal client, you will have the opportunity to increase your reach through search engines.

 5. Create Evergreen Content

-Even if you have plenty of content to share on your blog, there needs to be a strategy involved with this process.
-One way to do this is to create a blog calendar that allows you to plan out exactly how many blog posts you will share per day, week, and month.
-The more planned out your blog schedule is, the easier it is for your clients to know when to look for new content from you.
+In order to consistently share on your blog, you need to have a well-defined strategy.
+Otherwise, more than likely, you are going to get busy and lose your momentum.
+One way to stay on track is to create a blog calendar that allows you to plan out exactly how many blog posts you will share per day, week, and month.
+The more planned out your blog schedule is, the easier it is for your followers to know when to look for new content from you.[ninja-inline id=14322]

 6. Market to your Target Audience through Facebook

-7. Utilize your Instagram Page
+7. Utilize Your Instagram Page

 8. Connect on Twitter

 When you post tweets on Twitter on a daily basis, you begin to create a following.
 The more interesting your content, the easier it is for you to capture the attention of a larger audience.
 Learn how to write Twitter copy that entices your followers, and makes them want to click on the link you provided.
 Direct all of your followers to your website and blog so that they can see more of your work, and decide whether they want to work with you.